-How you can save money on a school bus conversion
+How you can save money on your build?

 - Visit architectural salvage stores to check out their catalog of used building materials.
 Another place you should be looking at is Habitat for Humanity Restores, as they have an extensive collection of different building materials you can use for the conversion process.

 - Get creative with your interiors.
 Instead of just buying expensive wood sidings for your walls or ceilings, ready-made cabnetry, it won’t hurt to opt for old wood pellets to build attractive and natural wood siding options.